AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Experiments

-Table~\ref{pipline_experiments} shows the experiment results for the wide and deep models on 64 and 128 nodes of the Piz Daint Supercomputer.
-The batch sizes are 512 and 1,024 sequences, each sequence with 1,024 tokens.
-Even with pipeline parallelism, the communication bottleneck remains in data- and model parallelism: Pipeline parallelism introduces only one point-to-point intermediate result communication between pipeline stages.
-On the contrary, model parallelism communications the same intermediate result using more expensive collectives for each layer.
-Our AutoDDL searched strategy leverages the communication bottleneck and outperforms Megatron with pipeline parallelism in all experiments in Table~\ref{pipline_experiments}.
+Table~\ref{pipline_experiments} presents the results on the Piz Daint Supercomputer.
+On 64 nodes and 128 nodes, the batch sizes are set to 512 and 1,024 sequences, respectively, and each sequence contains 1,024 tokens.
+We haven't been able to scale pipeline parallelism further in our experiments.
+This difficulty arises potentially because more pipeline stages introduce increased overheads in terms of workload imbalance, idleness and bubbles, less compute intensity using micro-batching, point-to-point communication etc. However, when it comes to communication costs, pipeline parallelism still benefits from less costly point-to-point communications for transferring intermediate results between stages.
+In contrast, operator parallelism relies on more expensive collective operations to collect intermediate results for each layer.
+And AutoDDL is able to discover a near-optimal 3D parallelization strategy for operator and data parallelism, which significantly alleviates the communication bottleneck, and therefore outperforms the hand-tuned Megatron with pipeline parallelism in all of the experiments as listed in Table~\ref{pipline_experiments}.